Lofsöngur: Lyrics

 Although the Icelandic national anthem consists of three stanzas, only the first one is sung on a regular basis.

 Criticism

-The anthem is notorious for being extremely challenging to sing, due to its large vocal range of high and low registers—spanning a minor fourteenth.
+The anthem is notorious for being challenging to sing, due to its large vocal range of high and low vocal registers—spanning a minor fourteenth.
 "Lofsöngur" has been described as a Christian hymn to God with strong religious themes.
 Thus, its suitability as the national anthem in Iceland's increasingly secular society of the present-day has been challenged, notwithstanding the fact that the country still maintains an official religion in the form of the Church of Iceland.
 Some have suggested replacing it with a non-religious song that is more all-encompassing.